Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 To state the result, we first define a variant of preferential union that is injective-function preserving.
 We call this new operation \emph{injective union} and use $\iunion$ to denote it.
 The operation adds to its first argument any pairs from its second argument whose addition does not violate functionality or injectivity.
 One possible term definition of injective union is as follows.

-\begin{theorem} Let $K_\textup{ipf}$ be the class of structures in which each relation is an injetive partial function, and let $O$ be any FO operation on binary relations.
-The following are equivalent: \begin{enumerate} \item $O$ is injective-function preserving and local over~$K_\textup{ipf}$. \item $O$ is term-definable in $\BRA(\circ,\antidom, \cap, {^\smile}, \iunion)$ over $K_\textup{ipf}$. \end{enumerate} \end{theorem}
+\begin{thm} Let $K_\textup{ipf}$ be the class of structures in which each relation is an injective partial function, and let $O$ be any FO operation on binary relations.
+The following are equivalent: \begin{enumerate} \item $O$ is injective-function preserving and local over~$K_\textup{ipf}$. \item $O$ is term-definable in $\BRA(\circ,\antidom, \cap, {^\smile}, \iunion)$ over $K_\textup{ipf}$. \end{enumerate} \end{thm}

 \begin{proof}(sketch) First note that we can obtain an undirected analog of Lemma~\ref{lem:bounded-depth} using a similar proof.
 That is, if an FO-definable operation is local over $K_\textup{ipf}$, then there is a natural number $m$ such that, for all structures $A\in K_\textup{ipf}$ and $a,b\in\dom(A)$, whether $(a,b)$ belongs to $O(A)$ depends only on the substructure of $A$ consisting of the elements reachable from $a$ by an undirected path of length at most $m$.